tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. FitEgo shows a list of Sessions
+1. FitEgo shows a list of Sessions.
-2. User requests to edit a specific Session in the list (i.e. gym, exercise type, start time and duration)
+2. User requests to edit a specific Session in the list (i.e. gym, exercise type, start time and duration).
-3. FitEgo edits the Session according to the specified details
+3. FitEgo edits the Session according to the specified details.

     Use case ends.